expressjs/expressjs.com/en/guide/error-handling.md

 });
 ```

-Errors returned from asynchronous functions that are invoked by route handlers
+For errors returned from asynchronous functions invoked by route handlers
-and middleware must be passed to the `next()` function where they will be
+and middleware, you must pass them to the `next()` function, where Express will
-caught by Express and processed accordingly.
+catch and process them.
 For example:

 ```js
 app.get("/", function (req, res, next) {